matrix-org/synapse/docs/specification.rst

 Redacting an event cannot be undone, allowing server owners to delete the offending content from the databases.

-Currently, only room admins can redact events by sending a ``m.room.redacted`` event, but server admins also need to be able to redact events by a similar mechanism.
+Currently, only room admins can redact events by sending a ``m.room.redaction`` event, but server admins also need to be able to redact events by a similar mechanism.